 The most common sign of a short circuit is when a circuit breaker trips and causes the circuit to shut off.
 However, there are other conditions that can cause a circuit breaker to trip, such as power overloads, so it is important to determine why the breaker is tripping.
 If a circuit breaker continues to trip immediately after being reset, it is a strong indication that there is a wiring problem somewhere along the circuit or in one of the appliances connected to that circuit.

 Here is a procedure to follow if you suspect a short circuit:

 - Locate the tripped circuit breaker: At the main service panel, look for an individual circuit breaker with a handle that has snapped to the OFF position.
 Some breakers may have a red or orange window indicator to make it easy to spot.
 This tripped breaker will identify the circuit where the problem exists.
 Leave the circuit breaker OFF as you inspect along the circuit.

 - Inspect appliance power cords: Inspect all the power cords plugged into outlets along the circuit that has tripped.
 If you find any that are damaged or on which the plastic insulation has melted, there is a good chance the short circuit is within the appliance or device itself.
 Unplug these appliances from the circuit.
 If you find suspect appliances, switch the circuit breaker back on after unplugging them.
-If the circuit now remains active without tripping again, it is very certain that your problem existed in an appliance.
+If the circuit now remains active without tripping again, it is very certain that your problem existed in the appliance.
 However, if the circuit breaker trips again immediately, proceed to the next step.